TouK/nussknacker/designer/client/README.md

 #### Using unified linux environment

 This is the correct option if you want to add/modify image snapshots and make sure that it was done in deterministic way.
-It runs backend in docker container, frontend connected to this backend and after that it runs cypress tests also in docker container.
+It runs backend in Docker container, frontend connected to this backend and after that it runs cypress tests also in Docker container.

 You should run once:
 ```